Drew92/Test-Automation-LUMA-demoWebsite/README.md

 ## Instructions
 - Navigate to the project's root directory in your Terminal.
 - Enter the command `npm install` to initialize the project.
-- Enter the one of the given commands to run the respective test.
+- Enter one of the given commands below to run their respective tests.

 ### Commands
 - To execute the "Sign Up" test: `npm run sign-up`